MiikaViini/CheeseCounter/README.md

 # CheeseCounter
 Little software to help people count weight in packaking stage.
+!NOTE!
+I didn't feel that it would be necessary to upload all Visual Studio related files, so i provide you code that i created and executable.
+If you want all files, you can contact me via Linkedin

 When i was working fulltime in Herkkutilan Oy "cheese factory", i created this software to help keep count of packages and weights.